 This is one of the oldest Hospitals in Europe, emblem of the great hospitality tradition of Siena.
 Right in from of the Duomo, the Santa Maria della Scala is now a museum, spread over four floors.
 It is still possible to visit the old part of the hospital.

 5. Taste typical local excellences

 Each period of the year has it own delights to taste.
 We open the year with the “frittelle del Savelli”.
 These round fried pastries are typical during the Carnival and you can find them right in Piazza del Campo.
 With the sunny days it’s also ice cream time!
 You can find the best gelato in town in Via San Pietro, near the Duomo and Santa Maria della Scala.
 In Autumn it’s a real must for all the Sieneses to eat “Pan co’ Santi”, bread with Saints, from “Il Magnifico” bakery.
 Last but not least… “ciaccino del Poppi”.
 Everyone in the city will tell you where to buy this white pizza!

-From the beginning of May to the end of September, all the 17 Contrade organize partiesto celebrate their Patron Saints.
-Music, dinners and parades, will drive you through the Sienese summer.
-All are welcome to these events, no matter the age, religion or the political preferences… as long as you don’t belong to the enemy Contrada!
+From the beginning of May to the end of September, all the 17 Contrade organize parties to celebrate their Patron Saints.
+Live-Music, dinners and parades will drive you through the Sienese summer.
+Everyone can join these events, no matter the age, religion or political preferences… as long as you do not belong to the rival Contrada!

 7. Selfie with the “Cipressi”